No Match Found

 Company leaders should consider the following steps as they evaluate the best approach for their organization:

-Once companies have selected the metrics they plan to disclose, they need to assess if their organizations have controls over the information.
-The best way to do that is to walk through the journey of that metric — starting at the source data, going through its entire life cycle, until it is in the report.
+Once companies have selected the metrics they plan to disclose, they need to assess whether their organizations have controls over the information.
+The best way to do so is to walk through the journey of that metric — starting at the source data and going through its entire life cycle, up to its inclusion in the report.

 The challenge is to balance speed with quality.
 Many companies already produce sustainability reports annually, but they will have to accelerate their processes to meet 10-K reporting requirements.